gitter-badger/tix-cli/README.md

 ```

 The TixCli by default gets installed to `C:\TixInc\TixCli` directory on Windows and `~/TixInc/TixCli` on Linux / OSX.
 Other TixInc applications will get installed by TixCli to the TixInc directory for the respective platform.

+After the initial install, the CLI may be run again at any time by navigating your shell of choice to the TixCli directory and run `node tix-cli`.